Specifics | Timing | Supplies | Risks | Orientation | My gear | Philosophy

 Philosophy

-However much I do not consider my journeys a sport performance but a pilgrimage, I must admit that the fact I wanted to walk all the Carpathians in the given time turned the 2019 hike into kind of a contest.
-Unlike during my previous journeys I felt I lost large part of the feeling of freedom once I was comparing my advance with the schedule I prepared before.
+Although I don’t view my journeys as athletic performances, but rather as pilgrimages, I must admit that my goal to walk the entire Carpathian arc within a set timeframe turned the 2019 hike into something of a contest.
+Unlike my previous journeys, I felt I lost a large part of my sense of freedom once I started comparing my progress against a pre-planned schedule.

-But in other aspects I followed the philosophy I had embraced 25 years ago: local sources + less comfort = less weight = nicer experiences.
+In other respects, however, I stayed true to the philosophy I embraced 25 years ago: local sources + less comfort = less weight = nicer experiences.
 The philosophy I learned in the book Carpathian Games by Miloslav Nevrlý.